gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 Challenges exist so quizzers can contest rulings made by quiz officials.
 The team captain or co-captain may challenge if:

-- There is reason to believe the quiz officials have applied the rule book incorrectly
+- The quiz officials have applied the rule book incorrectly
 - The quizmaster mispronounced a word
 - The question is invalid